Juniper/terraform-provider-apstra/docs/data-sources/freeform_ra_group.md

 ### Optional

 - `id` (String) Populate this field to look up the Freeform Allocation Group by ID.
 Required when `name` is omitted.
-- `name` (String) Populate this field to look up the Allocation Group by Name.
+- `name` (String) Populate this field to look up the Freeform Allocation Group by Name.
 Required when `id` is omitted.

 ### Read-Only

 - `data` (String) Arbitrary key-value mapping that is useful in a context of this group.
 For example, you can store some VRF-related data there or add properties that are useful only in context of resource allocation, but not systems or interfaces.
-- `generator_id` (String) ID of the group generator that created the group.
+- `generator_id` (String) ID of the group generator that created the group, if any.
-- `parent_id` (String) ID of the group node that is present as a parent of the current one in parent/children relationship.
-If group is a top-level one, then 'parent_id' is equal to None/null.
+- `parent_id` (String) ID of the group node that is present as a parent of the current one in a parent/child relationship.
+If this is a top-level (root) node, then `parent_id` will be `null`.
-- `tags` (Set of String) Set of Tag labels